cakephp/docs/en/core-libraries/internationalization-and-localization.rst

     Hi Charles, your balance on the Jan 13, 2014, 11:12 AM is $ 1,354.37

-Numbers in placeholders can be formatter as well with fine grain control of the output::
+Numbers in placeholders can be formatted as well with fine grain control of the output::

     echo __(